 Specializing in portfolio analytics and construction, Dirk Hobman has served as an independent consultant to the financial and software industries for over a decade.
 He is a Certified Investment Management Analyst®, holds a master's degree in ecology through the Graduate Degree Program in Ecology at Colorado State University, and earned his bachelor's degree as a double major in computer science and German at Middlebury College in Vermont.
 With a passion for black and white photography, he can often be found wandering the American West with camera in hand.

 Ben grew up in Littleton, Colorado and developed a passion for the outdoors and environmental stewardship at an early age.
-He earned a bachelor of arts degree in politics from Princeton University and a master's of business administration from the Kellogg School of Management at Northwestern University.
+He earned his bachelor's degree in politics from Princeton University and his master's degree from the Kellogg School of Management at Northwestern University.
 Ben has experience in international business operations and management after spending two years in Guatemala operating an agricultural trading company.
-He is also a former employee of The Nature Conservancy in Colorado where he leveraged his MBA training to engage in transformitive land conservation work and develop cutting edge strategies to restore and protect streamflows in Colorado.
-Ben transitioned to the private sector to develop and finance triple-bottom line solar energy projects for schools, non-profits and municipalities, and most recently to manage long-term sustainable land development projects that integrated agriculture, conservation and renewable energy with place-appropriate real estate development; and currently, providing creative private capital solutions to the massive water infrastructure crisis facing the United States.
+He is also a former employee of The Nature Conservancy in Colorado where he leveraged his MBA training to engage in transformational land conservation work and cutting edge strategies to restore and protect streamflows in Colorado.
+Since then, Ben has worked in the private sector developing and financing triple-bottom line solar energy projects for schools, non-profits, and municipalities; managing long-term sustainable land development projects that integrated agriculture, conservation, and renewable energy with place-appropriate real estate development; and currently, providing creative private capital solutions to the massive water infrastructure crisis facing the United States.

 Jenni is a Midwest transplant with a rich and varied background in environmental communication.
 Her passion for the natural world was first inspired by outdoor experiences in rural Illinois and weeks at summer camp in the woods.
 While receiving a Natural Resource degree from Colorado State University, Jenni worked for The National Park Service in education and outreach.
 After graduation she spent some time in the corporate world but soon realized non-profits were a better fit.
 This led Jenni to a field season on the shortgrass prairie with The Nature Conservancy that quickly opened her eyes and sealed her fate.
 She has worked on the development side of environmentally focused organizations in Colorado ever since.
 Outside of work you will find her playing in the mountains, baking cupcakes, and participating in various community efforts.